-Despite not having a car and having to make do with my bicycle (year round in Colorado!), I manage to get out and about and take the time to notice the fascinating "life" around me.
-I've even made friends with a Canada Goose I call Dixie.
-She has a crippled foot and has been coming back to the same spot for years, and now when I call her, she comes right to me for some food.
-This year is the first year she's actually eating out Dixie of my hand, and she knows that if she comes right up to me, she'll not be picked on by the others.
-Dixie on the Fence I'm now even allowed to stroke her back while she eats out of my other hand.
+Despite not having a car and having to make do with my bicycle (year round in Colorado!) for many years, I managed to get out and about and take the time to notice the fascinating "life" around me.
+I even made friends with a Canada Goose I called Dixie.
+She had a crippled foot and had been coming back to the same spot for years, and when I called her name, she came right to me for some food.
+She began to actually eat out Dixie of my hand, and she knew that if she came right up to me, she wouldn't be picked on by the others.
+Dixie on the Fence I was even allowed to stroke her back while she ate out of my other hand.
 What a privilege!
-Basically, I think she's accustomed to the sound of the word "Dixie" and that it means food.
-She's my joy.
-To be honest, I don't know if she's a she or a he.
+Basically, I think she grew accustomed to the sound of the word "Dixie" and that it meant food.
+She was my joy for a few years.
+To be honest, I don't know if she was a she or a he.

-Other joys in my life include my digital camera (I worked hard and saved hard for this), my website, my book reviews (I love reading non-fiction), travel (not in my current budget, however), and just being in the moment.
-I'm always working on book ideas and will be published for a third time - third time lucky as the other two books haven't earned me anything.
-I do it for the joy of it.
-You Should Get a Website of Your Own - Click Here
+Other joys in my life include my digital camera (I worked hard and saved hard for this), my website, painting and making new art projects, my book reviews (I love reading non-fiction), travel, and just being in the moment.

 Please take a tour of my website.